mokyabun/svelte-persist-rune/README.md

 # svelte-persist-rune

-A custom rune in Svelte 5 that allows you to sync with browser storage.
+A custom rune in Svelte 5 that syncs with browser storage.
 Based on [svelte-persisted-store](https://github.com/joshnuss/svelte-persisted-store)

 ```bash
 npm i svelte-persist-rune